intermine/intermine-steps/docs/q-n-a.md

 Appears on the homepage and in the title bar.
 Creates a List behind the scenes.
 This List has a name of the current timestamp and has extra tags to distinguish it from a "normal" Lists.
 The Output is a **Results Table**.

+Please note that at this stage, if nothing change in the page the application is either still querying the database or no match has been found.

 ####List Widgets

 Only appear when someone says that a Gene List has been selected/created.
 When a Tool says so, we skip straight to Output which shows **List Widgets**.
 If we click on Input step we see an app much like on *Choose a List* Tool.